 Isaac’s gray eyes burst open, the sound of his heartbeat filling his head.
 The brown sheets of his bunk were as itchy as usual, and all the other boys were still sound asleep in their bunks.
 He placed his hand to his chest, feeling his pounding heart, and silently rolled out his bed.
-His hair was short, black with a tuft of white towards the front, still was a mess from the bed, marked onto his pale skin under his left eye was a small orange rectangle.
+His hair was short, black with a tuft of white towards the front, and was still a mess from the bed.
+Marked onto his pale skin under his left eye was a small orange rectangle.
 The room itself was long and rectangular, the floor and walls were made of smooth damp stone, several clothing-filled shelves were spaced out along the inner wall, and three triangular windows let the rising sun leak into the bunk room.

 Isaac shivered at the thought of the front lines, and the Spearhead Legion.
 Everyone heard the horror stories.
 Some delighted in them like they were tales of glory, things to be sought after and emulated, but anyone with half a brain knew the truth, only the truly skilled Magic-Users survive long in Spearhead.
 He wasn’t quite sure what being alive meant to him, but he knew for a fact that he wanted to stay like that.
-That’s why he was hoping and praying to the Three Saints with all his might that he would be assigned to the Auxiliary Legion, have a cushy apprenticeship, and never even get close to seeing the front lines.
+That’s why he was hoping and praying to the Three Predecessors with all his might that he would be assigned to the Auxiliary Legion, have a cushy Apprenticeship, and never even get close to seeing the front lines.

 Another wooden door waited for him at the end of the walkway, he opened it, and inside waiting for him was a large windowless room with a cracked stone floor, torches dotted along the walls, a second door was embedded in the wall across from him.
 Isaac walked up to the closest wall and slumped against it, making sure to keep his head down.
-His morning routine was a trade-off, he might be able to avoid the initial conversations with his fellow students, but the looks he gets when they all flood into this room make him wish that a Blut would tear out his throat.
+His morning routine was a trade-off, he might be able to avoid the initial conversations with his fellow trainees, but the looks he gets when they all flood into this room make him wish that a Blut would tear out his throat.
 Although not everyone in his class inspired the same gut reaction in him.
 Daphne, a super talented Color Mage, made his stomach feel all twisted up and warm when he saw her, but he knew she’d never show interest in someone like him.
 He wasn’t the best looking in the class, he was an Orange and she was a Red, native to this Canton, and he couldn’t even project his magic, just manipulate what already surrounded him.

 Isaac scrunched up further against the wall.
 “It will all be fine if I can make it into Auxiliary,” he repeated over and over in his head, “If I can make it in there then I’ll have a chance to at least get to thirty.”

 The door in front of him flew open, scaring him.
 A tall man entered the room with embroidered blue robes and with a white sash around his neck, that marked him as an Instructor, his hair was blonde and to his shoulders, he had a small goatee of the same color, hazel eyes, and a small blue rectangle under his left eye.
-Isaac immediately began to nervously chew on his thumbnail.
+Isaac began to nervously chew on his thumbnail.

 “Isaac Schwarzschild,” The man remarked, his tone a perfect mix of curious and condescending, “You are early again.
 Now that I think about it, you’ve been early every day since the second day of instruction.”